aradpls/Vis-Project-Final/README.md

-This is our project for Visualizations of information using Names data
+This is our project for Visualizations of information using Names data.

 names: Adi Yogev Gulbari and Arad Peleg

 An this respositorie you will be able to see the code from our jupyter notebook .
-Additionally you will have access to our google collab for intractive Visualizations
+Additionally you will have access to our google collab for intractive visualizations.

-the code is in Vis-Project-Final-jupyter
+the code is in Vis-Project-Final-jupyter.

-the data is NamesE and it is in CSV format
+the data is NamesE and it is in CSV format.

 In this link you can view our intractive graphs (google collab = you wiil need to press run all to see the interactive graphs):